datastax/zdm-proxy/migration/README.md

     [2020-04-15 17:13:29.596774 -0700 PDT m=+14.636570478] COMPLETED MIGRATION
 ## S3

-(In progress) With very large tables, storing the dsbulk CSVs in local disk on the k8 nodes is not scalable.
+With very large tables, storing the dsbulk CSVs in local disk on the k8 nodes is not scalable.
 Therefore we will be saving the CSVs as well as the migration checkpoint file to an S3 bucket (by passing the S3 bucket’s URL into dsbulk) to handle the volume.

 ## Testing